 New Ohio college scholarship grows in value each year

-The University of Akron is aiming to encourage students to graduate within four years by offering a new scholarship that grows in value annually if recipients maintain a 2.0 GPA.
-State Department of Higher Education officials say the Akron Guarantee Scholarship program beginning this fall is the first of its kind in the state.
+AKRON, Ohio - The University of Akron is aiming to encourage students to graduate within four years by offering a new scholarship that grows in value annually if recipients maintain a 2.0 GPA.

 Add your comments below